Personal Protective Equipment

 - physical stresses that will be applied,

-- the actual hazards, and
+- the hazards present, and

-- potential hazards.
+- potential/emerging hazards.

 - general work gloves for parts handling and general maintenance